mattsald48/Bamazon/README.md

 ![Bamazon2](/images/Bamazon2.png)

-### Using bamazonManager.js
+## Using bamazonManager.js

-Running bamazonManager.js in node will the user to run a few different commands to check on and update the store database
+Running bamazonManager.js in node will allow the user to run a few different commands to check on and update the store database

 ![Bamazon3](/images/Bamazon3.png)